ItinerantUniverse/dev.itinerant.game/content/posts/2026-03-08-getting-started.md

 tags: []
 categories: []
 ---
 It's difficult to know where to get started writing about Itinerant.
-It's something that's existed in some form or other for the past 10 - 15 years.
+It's existed in some form or other for the past 10 - 15 years.

 I first got started writing software in the 1980's when I was a kid.
 I was lucky in that my Dad always had computers in the house.
 One of my earliest memories is playing an instruments-only flight simulator on a ZX81.
 I must have been 5 or 6 years old.
 I started coding not long after.
 You kind of had to code to really do anything with a computer back then, and it fascinated me.